open-horizon/.github/profile/README.md

 - [Create and publish your own services](https://github.com/open-horizon-services/Getting-Started#contributing-a-new-microservice).

 ## Contact

-As a developer you can use Github issues and discussions on the respective repositories to report bugs, request features, and discuss changes.
-We recommend using issues to connect with maintainers, contributors and other community members.
-As a user, you can use the [open horizon](https://www.lfedge.org/projects/openhorizon/) website to connect with us and let's link maintainers, contributors and other community members to the community page on the wiki that explains what those roles are [here](https://wiki.lfedge.org/display/OH/Community+Membership).
+For reporting bugs, requesting features, and discussing changes, developers should use Github issues and discussions on these repositories.
+Using issues, you can [maintainers, contributors and other  members](https://wiki.lfedge.org/display/OH/Community+Membership) of the community.
+To connect with the community and learn more about the software solution, new users should bookmark or visit the [Open Horizon web site](https://www.lfedge.org/projects/openhorizon/).

 You can reach out to us through the following channels as well:

 - [Mailing List](https://lists.lfedge.org/g/open-horizon)
 - [Chat Server](https://chat.lfx.linuxfoundation.org/ )

 ### Community driven development

 We love to build ❤ our product in open source.
- - Please Join us such that we can make Open Horizon more robust and wider with your contribution.
+ - At [LF Edge](https://www.lfedge.org/), the umbrella group within the Linux Foundation, Open Horizon is a Stage Two: Growth project.
- - Open Horizon is a Stage Two: Growth project at [LF Edge](https://www.lfedge.org/), an umbrella group within the Linux Foundation.
+ - Join us so we can make Open Horizon more robust and more inclusive.